ontoinsights/deep_narrative_analysis/README.md

 * Verify that the WordNet synonyms referenced in the _ontologies_ (.ttl) files are also used in the WordNet reference for the desired language
   * If so, the language-specific noun and verb synonyms can be pulled and directly inserted into the ontology files
   * If not, a manual + programmatic/translation mapping from the language-specific synsets to the DNA ontology concepts will be required
-* DNA sentiment analysis (in the create_narrative_turtle.py file) uses NLTK's VADER (https://www.nltk.org/howto/sentiment.html), which is English only
+* DNA sentiment analysis (in the create_narrative_turtle.py file) is currently disabled
-  * This library was chosen since it is relatively accurate for short texts and runs on all platforms
-  * PolyGlot was assessed but had library compatibility issues when running on Mac platforms (OntoInsights' current development environment)
-    * Resolving these issues is a future work-item
+  * SentiWordnet is currently being investigated
 * The text details (texts to be ingested) in each of the test*.py files (in the _tests_ directory) should be modified for the desired language